 Cutting out emotional stress is a little bit more challenging, but adopting practices of meditation or yoga, addressing sleep hygiene, and just taking time to listen to your body are good ways to start.

 Your naturopath can also recommend specific herbs and supplements, and a complete protocol to help support you through your recovery process and heal your adrenals.

 Are you ready to recover your adrenals and restore your health?
-To inquire about testing for adrenal fatigue and getting to the root of your health problems, book an appointment with me.
+To start looking into the possibility of adrenal fatigue and getting to the root of your health problems, book an appointment with me.